labuladong/fucking-algorithm/think_like_computer/DoublePointerTechnique.md

 This may be the highest level of the double pointer technique.
 If you master this algorithm, you can solve a large class of substring matching problems, but the "sliding window" is slightly more complex than the above algorithms.

-Fortunately, there are framework templates for this kind of algorithm, and [this article] (sliding window technique.
-MD) explains the "sliding window" algorithm template, which helps you to kill several matching problems of leetcode substrings.
+Fortunately, there are framework templates for this kind of algorithm, and [this article](https://github.com/labuladong/fucking-algorithm/blob/master/算法思维系列/滑动窗口技巧.md) explains the "sliding window" algorithm template, which helps you to kill several matching problems of leetcode substrings.